kevincloud/terraform-jenkins-pipeline/README.md

  * `key_pair`: This is the EC2 key pair you created in order to SSH into your EC2 instance
  * `instance_type`: Size of the AWS instance to run the demo on.
 Defaults to `t3.large`

- :warning: Make sure the cost of `instance_type` exceeds $10 per month in order for the pipeline to work correctly.
+ :warning: Make sure the cost of `instance_type` exceeds $10 per month in order for the pipeline to work correctly, as there this is a Sentinel policy with a monthly limit of $10 for `instance_type` to showcase a Sentinel soft-mandatory override within Jenkins.

 ## Spinning up Jenkins